Gustav-Magnussen/CTFTeam5/Lab01/MainDocument.md

 >*What framework is used to host the site running on port 80 on the victim? (all lowercase)*

-As found in Bruteforce Tool, the tool to perform the scanning was `wp-scan`.
-After researching WP-scan, it was apparent that it is used for brute-forcing the WordPress framework's login page.
+As found in Bruteforce Tool, the tool to perform the scanning was wp-scan.
+After researching wp-scan, it was apparent that it is used for brute-forcing the WordPress framework's login page.
 As such, the underlying framework running on port 80 is WordPress.
 >**Flag`IKT449{wordpress}`**

 ### Themes
 >*The attacker replaced the 404.php page of one of the themes with a reverse shell.
 Which theme was compromised? (all lowercase, one word)*

 It was quickly discovered that the page in question was in fact a WordPress site.
-By entering "theme and 404" as a search word, we were left with 16 hits.
+By entering `theme and 404` as a search word, we were left with 16 hits.
 For the attacker to fetch the desired theme, an HTTP `GET` request was required.
-By filtering on just GET requests, there were 5 hits left.
+By filtering on just `GET` requests, there were left with 5 hits.

 ![image](https://user-images.githubusercontent.com/72946914/151540643-0b794f82-bf29-457c-86bc-e1d63c8dc95b.png)